BOOKING PAGE Beekeeping for Beginners 1 Day Workshop - Redeem Voucher

 Congratulations on being gifted the ideal start to your beekeeping journey; our Beekeeping for Beginners workshop.

-Join us on our award winning, organic farm for a fun introduction to beekeeping
+Join us on our beautiful apiary on the grounds of The Burghley House Estate for a fun introduction to beekeeping

 "What a great introduction to beekeeping - everything has been well thought out, the hosts are friendly and welcoming, pizza, a beautiful garden, honey tasting, a bee quiz and you get to wear a beekeepers outfit."
 David